mwatts/ladybug/tools/shell/shell_development_guide.md

 If the flag is a value flag, you can receive the value by using `args::get()` with the flag as a parameter.
 You can then handle the flag as needed.

 After the flags are parsed, the database and connection are set up, and an `EmbeddedShell` object is created.
-Using this object, we can process every line in the run command startup file (usually `.kuzurc`) and then start up the shell, calling `shell.run();`
+Using this object, we can process every line in the run command startup file (usually `.lbugrc`) and then start up the shell, calling `shell.run();`

 ### Embedded Shell
 The `embedded_shell.cpp` file contains all the code to process completed queries.
 It handles the processing of shell `:` commands and processes and prints the query results to the terminal.